Tonye-Onuoha/Number-Game/README.md

 ## 📖 Overview

-This app is an interactive number game built with **React Native** (and optionally **Expo**).
-The concept is simple yet engaging — the user thinks of a number, and the app takes multiple turns to **guess the correct number**.
+The **Number Guessing Game App** is a fun and interactive project where the app itself plays the role of the guesser.

-The goal of the game is for the app to determine the user’s number in as few tries as possible.
+The user secretly chooses a number, and the app uses logical steps to **guess the number through multiple rounds**.

+Once the correct number is guessed, the app displays how many attempts were made — and allows the user to start again for endless replayability.

 ---

 ## 🎮 Gameplay

-1. The user enters a number of their choice.
+1. The user enters a number at the start of the game.
-2. The app begins to **guess** the number using a logical approach.
+2. The app begins to make guesses.
-3. The user provides feedback (higher or lower) until the app guesses correctly.
+3. The user provides hints (whether the number is higher or lower).
-4. Once the correct number is guessed, the app displays:
+4. The app continues guessing until it finds the correct number.
+5. When guessed correctly:
-    - 🎯 The correct number
+    - 🎯 The correct number is revealed.
-    - 🔁 The number of attempts it took
+    - 🔢 The total number of guesses is displayed.
-5. The user can then replay the game as many times as they wish.
+6. The user can restart and play again as many times as they like.

 ---

 ## ✨ Features

--   🧠 Intelligent number-guessing logic
+-   🤖 App automatically guesses your chosen number
+-   🔁 Unlimited replay functionality
--   📊 Displays total number of guesses
+-   🧮 Displays the total number of attempts taken
--   🔁 Replay option for multiple game sessions
--   📱 Simple, interactive user interface
+-   📱 Clean and simple user interface
+-   ⚡ Fast performance and instant feedback

 ---

 ## ⚙️ Tech Stack

 -   ⚛️ **React Native**
--   🚀 **Expo** (for development and testing)
+-   🚀 **Expo**
--   🎨 **React Native Components** for layout and styling
+-   🎨 **React Native Components** for UI styling

 ---